shanshan-53/leetcode/Java/Schedule_Java.md

 	* (Medium) 1769.
 Minimum Number of Operations to Move All Balls to Each Box
 	* (Medium) 1302.
 Deepest Leaves Sum
 	* (Easy)   1678.
 Goal Parser Interpretation
+	* (Easy)   1389.
+Create Target Array in the Given Order
 * 2022/03/03 (Thu.)
 	* (Easy)   2006.
 Count Number of Pairs With Absolute Difference K
 * 2022/03/04 (Fri.)